Name: Siberian Ginseng (Eleutherococcus senticosus)

 Many herbalists now consider senticosus to be more effective and stimulating than Panax and recommend it for boosting the body’s natural defence system.

-The compounds make the plant antiviral, an adaptogen, aphrodisiac, a vasodilator, hypoglycaemic, an adrenal stimulant with anti-toxic activity in chemotherapy and anti-stress.
+The compounds make the plant, antiviral, an adaptogen; aphrodisiac; a vasodilator, hypoglycaemic, an adrenal stimulant, has anti-toxic activity in chemotherapy and anti-stress.

-Two catastrophic events of the 20th century brought this plant to prominence: the discovery of HIV and the nuclear disaster at Chernobyl.
-It was found that high doses of the herb inhibited the replication of HIV1 cells in the acutely or chronically infected; and gave relief and protection in cases of radiation burns.
+Two catastrophic events of the 20th century brought this plant to prominence: the first was the discovery of HIV, and the other, the nuclear disaster at Chernobyl.
+It was found that high doses of the herb inhibited the replication of HIV cells in the acutely or chronically infected; and gave relief and protection in cases of radiation burns.

-As an adaptogen the plant is in the first rank of naturally occurring substances that support the physiological system against stresses and their effects: they release innate resources of vitality in the process of re-invigoration and protection.
-Siberian ginseng affords one of the best examples of this in its response to atherosclerotic conditions, where it not only lowers blood pressure, reduces angina symptoms and low-density lipo-protreins, but will increase blood pressure in those suffering from hypotension.
+As an adaptogen, the plant is in the first rank of naturally occurring substances that support the physiological system against stresses and their effects: they release innate sources of vitality in the process of re-invigoration and protection.
+Siberian ginseng affords one of the best examples of this in its response to atherosclerotic conditions, where it not only lowers blood pressure, reduces angina symptoms and low-density lipo proteins, but will increase blood pressure in those suffering from hypotension.

 The herb is now used to treat any number of ailments arising from conditions of stress.
-Much success has been claimed for its use in treating ME (myalgic encephalomyelitis), depression from overwork and classroom stress and in aiding recovery from surgery.
-It also has a remarkable effect on the cerebral circulation of the elderly, considerably enhancing mental performance.
+Much success has been claimed for its use in treating ME, depression from overwork, and classroom stress, in aiding recovery from surgery, from radiation injuries, for stimulating the immune system during chemotherapy.